-The Bank's Corporate Governance Manual outlines how the Bank's Board and the Executive Management team fulfil their respective risk management responsibilities through the deployment of a risk management framework.
-This framework covers the full spectrum of risk to which the Bank is exposed and sets out how those risks are described and the measures which apply to mitigate those risks.
-It is the use of this framework (or "House") which will enable the Bank to maximise value to its shareholder and its customers by aligning risk management with the business strategy; assessing the impact of emerging legislation and regulation; and developing the Bank's risk appetite accordingly.
+The Bank's Corporate Governance Manual outlines how the Bank's Board and the Executive Management team fulfil their respective risk management responsibilities.

+The Enterprise Risk Management Framework (ERMF) covers the full spectrum of risk to which the Bank is exposed and sets out how those risks are described and the measures which apply to mitigate those risks.
+It is the use of this framework (or House) which will enable the Bank to maximise value to its shareholder and its customers by aligning risk management with the business strategy; assessing the impact of emerging legislation and regulation; and developing the Bank's risk appetite accordingly.